0x80/isolate-package/README.md

 [here](#the-problem-with-firebase-in-monorepos).

-There is nothing Firebase specific to this solution but I am currently not aware of any other reason to isolate a workspace package.
+There is nothing Firebase specific to this solution but I am currently not aware of other reasons to isolate a workspace package.
 If you find a different use-case, I would love to hear about it.

 ## Features

-These are the key aspects that set this approach apart from other solutions:

-- Zero-config for the majority of use-cases.
-No manual steps involved.
+- Zero-config for the majority of use-cases, with no manual steps involved.
 - Designed to support NPM, Yarn and PNPM workspaces.
-- Compatible with the firebase CLI.
+- Compatible with the Firebase CLI.
-- Uses a pack/unpack approach to only isolate files that would have been part of the published package, so the resulting output only contains the necessary files.
+- Uses a pack/unpack approach to only isolate files that would have been part of the published package, so the resulting output contains a minimal amount of files.
 - Isolates dependencies recursively.
 If package A depends on local package B which depends on local package C, all of them will be isolated.
-- Include and adjust the lockfile so you can be sure the isolated deployment is using the exact same versions.
+- Include and (in the case of PNPM) update the lockfile so the isolated deployment should be deterministic.
-- Optionally include dev dependencies in the isolated output.
+- Optionally choose to include dev dependencies in the isolated output.

 ## Usage